22 March 2023

 - Subject to any requirements of the applicable regulatory category: no Jersey service providers are required; the general partner is not required to be a Jersey company, be resident in Jersey or have Jersey directors, there is no ongoing registration charge, no requirement to file any annual return or accounts and no audit requirement (where the LP is regulated its accounts must be audited but do not need to comply with any GAAP).

-- A limited partner may have greater involvement in management than in some other jurisdictions.
+- A limited partner may have greater involvement in the affairs of the JLP/SLP/ILP than in some other jurisdictions.
 There is no limit on the number of limited partners who may be members of a limited partnership.
 The general partner need not make any capital contribution to the limited partnership.

 - There is great flexibility in defining the extent of the limited partners’ rights (including rights of redemption), any rights of any partner(s) to receive carried interest, profit share and/or other payments and the scope of any restrictions on the general partner’s discretion.